GOTS - What is the Global Organic Textile Standard? - NIKIN CH

 The GOTS seal of approval is intended to make textiles more sustainable.
 At NIKIN , we also offer GOTS-certified products in part of our range.
 But what is behind the Global Organic Textile Standard and how do manufacturers obtain the coveted label?

-The abbreviation GOTS is used to describe the "Global Organic Textile Standard".
-The aim of the GOTS was to create a framework that would ensure the sustainability of the working world, the working conditions themselves and the impact on the environment and animals as favourably as possible.
+The abbreviation GOTS refers to the "Global Organic Textile Standard".
+The aim of its development was to create a framework that would make the working world as sustainable as possible, the working conditions themselves and the impact on the environment and animals as favorable as possible.

 Cords

-It all started with a working group agreed by four organisations in 2008 - the Global Organic Textile Standard International Working Group or IWG.
+It all started with a working group that four organizations agreed on in 2008 - the Global Organic Textile Standard International Working Group or IWG.
 It brings together participants from four countries:

 • Organic Trade Association from the United States